Quantumstud/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tara Mishra is a graduate student at the Singapore(NUS)-MIT Alliance for Research and Technology.
+I am an incoming postdoctoral researcher at Lawrence Berkeley National Lab, Berkeley.
+I completed my PhD at the Singapore(NUS)-MIT Alliance for Research and Technology.